 - Even at current line speeds, swine slaughter and processing workers face many job risks that can lead to severe injury, illness and death.

-- There is no evidence that the increased line speeds can be done in a manner that ensures food and worker safety.
+- There is no evidence that line speed increases can be done in a manner that ensures food and worker safety.

 - In 1997, the USDA created a pilot program called the HACCP-Based Inspection Models Project (HIMP) which allowed five hog slaughter plants to test a new food safety program.
 The hog slaughter pilot program revealed serious safety issues including a Clemens food plant in Pennsylvania which reported injuries severe enough that two workers were hospitalized, and one suffered an amputation.

-- The Modernization of Swine Slaughter Inspection rule provides no requirement or funding to train plant employees on inspection techniques that were previously performed by USDA inspectors and are now their responsibility.
+- The Modernization of Swine Slaughter Inspection rule includes no requirement or funding to train plant employees on inspection techniques that were previously performed by USDA inspectors and are now their responsibility.

-- Increased line speeds will disproportionally hurt women and people of color.
+- Increased line speeds will disproportionately hurt women and people of color.

 Key Facts About Swine Workers: